stephenmcd/mezzanine/docs/index.rst

 this and how to implement it under :doc:`inline-editing`.

-Further reading includes information about Mezzanine's :doc:`search-engine`, and a section on Mezzanine's :doc:`configuration` which outlines the various settings for configuring Mezzanine.
+Further reading includes information about Mezzanine's :doc:`search-engine`, a section on the :doc:`admin-customization` provided by Mezzanine, and a section on Mezzanine's :doc:`configuration` which outlines the various settings for configuring Mezzanine,

 Lastly, you may be interested in browsing the auto-generated docs for each of Mezzanine's :doc:`packages`.

 .. toctree::
     :maxdepth: 2